jaysaurus/Co.Koa/miniSite/documentation/DMStaticResources.md

 </tr>
 </table>

 You will likely be familiar with [`.forEach`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) and [`.reduce`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) closures.
-Unfortunately, using `await/async` in ecma 8+ is merely syntactic sugar disguising an underlying `promise` methodology.
+Unfortunately, using `await/async` in ecma 8+ is merely syntactic sugar for an underlying `promise` structure.
 Therefore, if you use JavaScript's traditional `.forEach()` and `.reduce()` methods on asynchronous calls you probably wont get the results you're after.
 The async call resolves this issue as illustrated in the contrived example below.

 Suppose you want to create a couple of `Sample` objects; assigning each a distinct name: